talangsoft/talangsoft.github.io/1characters.md

      Having 8 years of professional experience in software industry first as a Java developer then as a Scrum Master and Agile Coach in different kinds of organisations and teams.
      Working in a startup-like environment and at a big corporation, leading agile transformations and working with teams in Waterfall, Kanban and Scrum methodologies as well.
      <br/><br/>
-     I love driving the agile culture with the help of my knowledge in XP, Lean, Kanban and Scrum practices and helping, coaching the teams how to become self-organised.
+     I love driving the agile culture with the help of my knowledge in XP, Lean, Kanban and Scrum practices and coaching the teams how to become self-organised.
      <br/>
      I am also a front end developer who loves playing with new technologies.
   </div>